 The Netherlands is rapidly switching to a distributed energy system, with all citizens and many companies becoming prosumers: producers and consumers at the same time.
-This creates new – mostly digital – markets, via platforms for which there are no clear rules.
-Perspectivity was asked to facilitate three-day Future Search conference to design these rules together.
+This energy transition creates new – mostly digital – markets, via platforms for which there are no clear rules.
+Perspectivity was asked to facilitate a three-day Future Search conference to design these rules together.

-The NGO Human Security Collective (HSC) implemented two youth programmes in Tunisia and the Netherlands.
+The NGO Human Security Collective (HSC) implemented two youth leadership programmes in Tunisia and the Netherlands.
 The goal is to strengthen the capacities of youth leaders to contribute to resilience and human security in their communities.
 HSC asked Perspectivity to design and conduct the monitoring and evaluation of the programmes’ progress and outcomes.

 In our work, we use a broad range of methodologies and approaches that lean on decades of experimental research.
 We gratefully build on the theories and concepts developed by our teachers and colleagues.
 To achieve sustainable results, we determine which method fits every project best.